 - Bake.
 Place the snickerdoodle dough balls on a parchment-lined baking sheet.
 Bake them on the center rack of the oven for 9-10 minutes at 350 degrees Fahrenheit.
 Allow them to cool for a few minutes before removing them from the pan.

 - Use the right amount of flour- When you measure out your flour, spoon it into the measuring cup and level it off with a knife before pouring it into the sifter.

 - Fold in dry ingredients- To avoid over-working the dough, fold the dry ingredients in with a spatula so they mix just enough.

 - Account for cookie spreading- Since these snickerdoodle cookies tend to spread, make sure they are arranged about 2-3 inches apart to keep them from molding into each other.

 - Let them cool.
 These tasty cookies are really soft, so make sure they are allowed to cook for up to 15 minutes before you move them off the baking sheet to avoid them falling apart.

-The best way to store Snickerdoodle Cookies is by placing any leftovers in an airtight container at room temp or in the fridge.
+Storing: Store these Snickerdoodle Cookies by placing any leftovers in an airtight container at room temp or in the fridge.
 They will last for up to one week.

-Yes, you can!
-If you want to make these ahead of time, you can.
-Just make them as per the recipe and then once they have completely cooled, place them in an airtight container.
+Freeze: Once these cookies have completely cooled, place them in an airtight container.
 They can stay fresh in the freezer for up to 3 months.
 Defrost them overnight in the refrigerator when you’re ready to eat or serve them.

 Full Recipe Instructions